casdoor/casdoor-website/docs/how-to-connect/oauth.md

 }
 ```

-If you expect more user information, add `scope` when obtaining the AccessToken in step [Authorization Code Grant](#1).
+If you expect more user information, add `scope` when obtaining the AccessToken in step [Authorization code grant](#authorization-code-grant).

 ## Accessing OAuth Provider Tokens